-- 75 Pa.C.S. § 3817 Contract (AL-2010-01-00-00) - Section 17 of Chapter 38 in the Motor Vehicle Code requires the Department to submit 14 reports to the Pennsylvania General Assembly which contain statistics on the impaired driving law.
+- 75 Pa.C.S. § 3817 Contract (AL-2011-01-00-00) - O Section 17 of Chapter 38 in the Vehicle Code (Title 75) requires the Department to submit 14 reports to the Pennsylvania General Assembly which contain statistics on the impaired driving law.
 The reports cover items such as the number of repeat offenders and the number of charges versus the number of convictions.
-PennDOT would need to contract with a researcher if any analysis is requested. - Pennsylvania DUI Association (AL-2010-02-00-00) - O Problem Identification PennDOT is mandated by Chapter 67 and Title 75 to manage the Alcohol Highway Safety Program (AHSP) for the Commonwealth.
-In 2008, Pennsylvania had roughly 45,000 first-time and second-time DUI offenders who required Alcohol Highway Safety School (AHSS).
+PennDOT would need to contract with a researcher if any analysis is requested. - Pennsylvania DUI Association (K8-2011-06-00-00) - O Problem Identification PennDOT is mandated by Chapter 67 and Title 75 to manage the Alcohol Highway Safety Program (AHSP) for the Commonwealth.
+In 2009, Pennsylvania had roughly 50,000 first-time and second-time DUI offenders who required Alcohol Highway Safety School (AHSS).
 With this great demand, it is vital to have instructors with current teaching certification in each County.
-In 2008, roughly 50 new instructors were trained, 150 instructors were re-certified, and 200 Court Reporting Network (CRN) evaluators were certified statewide. - In FY 2009 PennDOT granted with 51 law enforcement agencies to conduct over time enforcement focused on impaired driving.
-These law enforcement agencies conducted over 500 checkpoints and 1,500 roving patrols. - PennDOT contracts with the Pennsylvania DUI Association to manage AHSP.
+In 2009, roughly 129 instructors were certified, and 127 Court Reporting Network (CRN) evaluators were certified statewide. - In CY 2009 PennDOT granted with 50 police agencies to conduct over-time enforcement focused on impaired driving.
+These law enforcement agencies conducted almost 1,000 checkpoints and over 1,800 roving patrols. - O PennDOT contracts with the Pennsylvania DUI Association to manage the AHSP.
 The two main components of the AHSP deal with DUI offenders.
 These components are AHSS and the CRN.
 All DUI offenders are required to attend AHSS prior to license restoration.
 PennDOT is tasked with certifying both the alcohol highway safety school curriculum and the instructors.
 In addition to AHSS, DUI offenders are required to be evaluated for alcohol dependency using evaluation tools which are part of the CRN.
 The output of these evaluations is the client profile form which is presented to the judge prior to sentencing to determine if drug and alcohol treatment are necessary.
-The Department is tasked with certifying the CRN evaluators. - PennDOT funds two DUI Law Enforcement Liaisons who act as a resource for the 51 enforcement grantees statewide.
+The Department is tasked with certifying the CRN evaluators. - O PennDOT funds two DUI Law Enforcement Liaisons who act as a resource for the 50 enforcement grantees statewide.
 Their tasks include, but are not limited to, providing technical assistance to the impaired driving task forces, relay proper case law regarding various aspects of impaired driving, and to act as an extension of PennDOT for our law enforcement partners.

-• PA State Police (K8-2010-01-00-00)
+• PA State Police (K8-2011-01-00-00)

-- Problem Identification Over the past three years, DUI arrests for drug impairment have increased each year from just over 7,600 in 2006 to 9,100 in 2008.
-In addition to the DUI drug arrests; there have been approximately 620 fatal crashes in the past three years in which at least one of the involved drivers tested positive for drug impairment according to FARS. - The Pennsylvania State Police and its Selective Traffic Enforcement Against Drunk-Driving (STEAD-D) program conduct impaired driving enforcement operations on a sustained basis and coordinating with mobilizations.
+- O Problem Identification Over the past three years, DUI arrests for drug impairment have increased each year from just over 7,600 in 2006 to more than 10,500 in 2009.
+The increase in the number of officers trained in drug recognition tactics is greatly responsible for the large increase in drug impaired driving arrests.
+In addition to the DUI drug arrests; there have been approximately 620 fatal crashes in the past three years in which at least one of the involved drivers tested positive for drug impairment according to FARS. - O The Pennsylvania State Police and its Selective Traffic Enforcement Against Drunk-Driving (STEAD-D) program conduct impaired driving enforcement operations on a sustained basis and coordinating with mobilizations.
 The Drug Recognition Expert (DRE) program certifies officers each year as experts in drug impairment recognition.
-The DRE program also includes training on the Advanced Roadside Impaired Driving Enforcement program.
+The DRE program also includes training on the Advanced Roadside Impaired Driving Enforcement (ARIDE) program.
+Currently in Pennsylvania there are 80 DREs and 750 ARIDE trained officers.

-Municipal DUI Checkpoint Programs (K8-2010-02-00-00)
+Municipal DUI Checkpoint Programs (K8-2011-02-00-00)